-If your vehicle has a front bench seat, someone can sit in the center position.
-If your vehicle is a Crew Cab model, someone can sit in the center rear position.
+If your vehicle has a 60/40 split front seat, someone can sit in the center position.

-When you sit in a center seating position, you have a lap safety belt, which has no retractor.
+When you sit in the center front seating position, you have a lap safety belt, which has no retractor.
 To make the belt longer, tilt the latch plate and pull it along the belt.